 ii.
 Pretesting/auxiliary testing

 a.
 Optometrists and staff must wear/use appropriate PPE (mask, hand hygiene) throughout all patient encounters.
-Eye protection is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 b.
 Optometrists should use their best clinical judgment and evolving clinical evidence when deciding when to measure IOP and the method of IOP measurement.

 c.
 Some (but not all) manufacturers have provided instructions for sanitization/disinfection of visual field machines.
 Unless the full threshold visual field machine (i.e.: Zeiss/Humphrey/ Octopus/Medmont) can be sanitized/disinfected, full threshold visual fields may be conducted for emergency cases only.
 In all cases where a full threshold visual field test is performed, whether routine or emergency, patients must wear a mask and the staff member or optometrist must wear appropriate PPE (mask, hand hygiene) and limit the amount of time spent near the patient as much as possible.
-Eye protection is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 iii.
 Glasses dispensing

 a.
 New glasses may be fitted, observing proper use of PPE (mask, hand hygiene) during the encounter.
-Eye protection is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 b.
 Frames must be cleaned and sanitized immediately after contact by each patient, before being placed back on display.